 How can we hold our faith intelligently and integrate it into the great range of human experience we know as adults?
 How do the doctrines of our faith make a coherent unity?
 How does our faith relate to the many other beliefs and values we are committed to in modern life?

-We took up the challenge of these questions in a survey of theology from Sep.
-15, 2002 to Dec.
-8, 2002.
+We took up the challenge of these questions in this 10 part survey of theology.
 Our primary reference was Christian Theology.
 An Introduction.
 Third Edition.
 Alister E. McGrath.
 Presentations were by David Monyak.

 Christian Theology.
 An Introduction.
 Third Edition.
 Alister E. McGrath, Blackwell Publishers, Oxford, 2001